-32. All final year undergraduate students are invited to complete the National Student Survey.
-The NSS is conducted annually between February and April and the results are made available to participating Institutions in the following July.
-The NSS is conducted by Ipsos MORI, an independent market research company.
-Results are disseminated by Texuna Technologies Ltd.

-- 33. The Director of Planning (or nominee) will undertake the initial detailed analysis of the findings of the NSS.
-The results and the supporting analysis are distributed by the Director of Planning to the Vice-Chancellor, the Deputy Vice-Chancellors, the Associate Dean for the Student Experience, Directors of Professional Surveys, the Academic Registrar, Heads of Department, Institute or Centre, Course Directors and other St George's staff with course management responsibilities. - 34.
-The results and the supporting analysis are also distributed by the Planning Office to Executive Board, the Education and Student Strategy Committee and the Student Experience Action Group. - 35.
-ESSC takes an overview of the aggregated NSS findings.
-To this end, the Committee receives the NSS results for the Institution as a whole and for each subject area and the detailed analysis carried out by the Director of Planning (or nominee) when it meets in the autumn term.
-Executive Board (or its chair) will determine whether any ad hoc working groups (e.g. NSS summits) will be convened to develop an immediate institution-level response to the NSS results for that year.
-Thereafter the Student Experience Action Group is responsible for monitoring all NSS follow-up work. - 36.
-Responsibility for addressing the subject-level NSS findings rests with the teaching teams that deliver the programmes covered by the NSS.
-These teaching teams are expected to convene a Student Staff Liaison Group to explore the meaning of the results and formulate the outcomes of that analysis into a RAG-rated Action Plan. - 37.
-Professional support service directorates that offer services that impact on the student experience are also expected to formulate Action Plans. - 38.
-All Action Plans are monitored by SEAG.
-Actions taken in response to the NSS must also be included in the Annual Programme Monitoring Report.
+- 31. All final year undergraduate students are invited to complete the National Student Survey (NSS).
+The NSS is conducted annually between January and April and the results are made available to participating Institutions in the following July.
+The NSS is conducted by Ipsos, an independent market research company, with operational support delivered by the Student Experience Team. - 32.
+The Director of Planning (or nominee) will undertake the initial detailed analysis of the findings of the NSS.
+The results and the supporting analysis are distributed to relevant senior staff and the Student Experience Team for further analysis and reporting. - 33.
+The results, supporting analysis and reports are submitted to relevant Committees and Groups, including Executive Board, the Education and Students Strategy Committee (ESSC) and the Student Experience Monitoring and Advisory Group. - 34.
+ESSC receives the NSS results, analysis and reports for the institution as a whole and for each subject area when it meets in the autumn term.
+ESSC can make recommendations for institutional responses, actions and projects to be carried out to address arising issues.
+The Student Experience Monitoring and Advisory is responsible for monitoring all NSS follow-up work. - 35.
+Responsibility for addressing the subject-level NSS findings rests with the teams that deliver the programmes covered by the NSS.
+These teams are expected to discuss the results at Student-Staff Committees to explore the meaning of the results and formulate the outcomes of that analysis into actions. - 36.
+Professional directorates that offer services that impact on the student experience are also expected to formulate Action Plans. - 37.
+Actions taken in response to the NSS must be included in the Annual Programme Monitoring Report.

-The Student Experience Survey (SES) and departmental surveys
+The Student Experience Survey (SES)

-- 39. The SES is administered by the Student Experience Coordinator with the form, coverage and timing of the Survey reviewed by SEAG.
-It is conducted annually in February (alongside the NSS).
-Students completing the NSS are not required to complete the SES.
-The SES results are analysed and distributed by the Director of Planning (or nominee) in the same way as for the NSS (see paragraphs 32-38). - 40.
-Most professional support service directorates run user satisfaction surveys and use the results of these surveys to plan the delivery of the service.
+- 38. All non-final year undergraduate students are invited to complete the Student Experience Survey (SES).
+The SES is administered internally by the Student Experience Team.
+It is usually conducted annually between February and April (alongside the NSS).
+The SES results are analysed and distributed in the same way as for the NSS (see paragraphs 32-37). - 39.
+Most professional directorates run user satisfaction surveys and use the results of these surveys to plan the delivery of the service.
 In many instances, the SES can be used to capture student views about service provision.
 Where this is not practical, responsibility for the administration of supplementary surveys rests with the Director of Service.
 This responsibility includes the timing and frequency of the survey, survey design and the arrangements for processing the survey results and disseminating outcomes and actions to staff and students.